Eastern Catholic Churches: Orientalium Ecclesiarum

 The Second Vatican Council directed, in Orientalium Ecclesiarum, that the traditions of Eastern Catholic Churches should be maintained.
 It declared that "it is the mind of the Catholic Church that each individual Church or Rite should retain its traditions whole and entire and likewise that it should adapt its way of life to the different needs of time and place" (n.
 2), and that they should all "preserve their legitimate liturgical rite and their established way of life, and ... these may not be altered except to obtain for themselves an organic improvement" (n.
 6; cf. n.
 22).

 It confirmed and approved the ancient discipline of the sacraments existing in the Eastern churches, and the ritual practices connected with their celebration and administration, and declared its ardent desire that this should be re-established if circumstances warranted (n.
 12).
 It applied this in particular to administration of sacrament of Confirmation by priests (n.
 13).
-It expressed the wish that, where the permanent diaconate (ordination as deacons of men who are not intended afterwards to become priests) had fallen into disuse, it should be restored (n.
+It expressed the wish that, where the permanent diaconate (ordination as deacons of men who are not intending afterwards to become priests) had fallen into disuse, it should be restored (n.
 17).

 Paragraphs 7–11 are devoted to the powers of the patriarchs and major archbishops of the Eastern Churches, whose rights and privileges, it says, should be re-established in accordance with the ancient tradition of each of the churches and the decrees of the ecumenical councils, adapted somewhat to modern conditions.
 Where there is a need, new patriarchates should be established either by an ecumenical council or by the Bishop of Rome.